Skip to content

 ldev portal check --json

-If this fails, the issue may be authentication, startup, or basic portal reachability rather than page-specific behavior.
+If this fails, the issue is probably authentication, startup, or basic portal reachability — not page-specific behavior.

 4. Inspect the affected area